AlgoMaster Logo

 • Receive messages from senders

-• Route messages to recipients (directly or via other chat servers)
+• Route messages to the right recipients (which might be on different chat servers)

 Session Service